syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/Localization.md

 ![Localization support in Xamarin.Android Sfcalendar](images/xamarin.android-calendar-localization.png)

-## Change custom texts in the control.
+## Change custom texts in the calendar control

 You can localize the custom strings used in the calendar control.
 You can localize custom text available in the control by adding equivalent localized string in the string.xml file.